 We hope to promote skin health awareness as a vital part of your healthy lifestyle.
 Here you will find a variety of articles and topics including dermatology news, advancement in treatments, practical skin care advice, dermatological disease education and updates from our practice.

-We hope you find All Things Derm, All the Time, to be helpful, engaging, and informational to ensure your best skin health.
+We hope you find All Things Derm, All the Time to be a helpful, engaging, and informational resource to ensure your best skin health.

 As always, feel free to contact Oregon Dermatology & Research Center with any questions or concerns.

-Join us as we continuously share our knowledge of new treatments and skin care advice on the blog or on any of our
+Join us as we continuously share our knowledge of new treatments and skin care advice on our blog or on any of our